ShengFongTan/Scale-Library/README.md

 - Current limitations:
   - No search, sorting and filtering available.
   - Context menu borders does not conform to model kit card properly.
-  - Animation when deleting a model kit is wonky.

 <div align="center">
   <img src="Images/ModelKitsView.gif">